 - Candidates can attempt all four sections; however, only the best three sections (after fulfilling the SMAS) will be considered for the total score.

-- Negative marking is applicable.
+- Negative marking is applicable (-1 for incorrect answers).

 - Section-wise Minimum Admissible Score (SMAS) is enforced.